gnzsnz/gonzalosaenz.com/content/git basic workflow.md

 # Workflow <a name="workflow"></a>

+So far we covered the steps that are required to create a bare repository and a local working repository.
+You only need to perform these steps once.

-And finally the git workflow.
-So every time I write a new post, I would:
+Now we will cover the git workflow to work on your content.
+The steps I follow every time I write a new post, I would:

 1) clone a local copy of the repository: